Zero order Reaction in Chemical Kinetics

 - Half-life is proportional to the initial concentration of the reactant.

-- The rate is always equal to the rate constant at all concentrations.
+- The rate of zero order kinetics in chemical science is always equal to the rate constant at all concentrations.